Construction Site Accidents Caused by Negligent Third Party Workers

 Usually, when someone is injured on a construction site by someone else who also works there regularly and is not considered a third party, the injured worker would need to pursue his or her legal rights by way of Arizona worker's compensation law.
 These laws provide benefits to those who are unable to work, but the amount of benefits involved is set out by statute and comes with limits on amounts and duration.
 When a construction worker is injured by a third party, it provides that injured person with an opportunity to pursue his or her legal rights by way of an Arizona personal injury lawsuit, and these lawsuits can bring more compensation to an injured worker than worker's compensation benefits, including damages compensation for medical costs, lost income and pain and suffering.

-If you or someone you love has been harmed by anyone in a construction site accident, seek the help of Phoenix construction accident lawyers today who understand these differences and how to pursue the maximum recovery possible.
+If you or someone you love has been harmed by anyone in a construction site accident, seek the help of a Phoenix injury attorney today who understand these differences and how to pursue the maximum recovery possible.
 Contact Phillips Law Group today to schedule a free initial consultation.